ckarwin/The_Quantified_Self/README.md

 ## Health Evaluation <br />

-There are 4 values that quantify a user's health:
+There are four values that quantify a user's health:

 * Physical Health: the body
 * Mental Health: the brain